Reducing the eTMF complexity for Sponsors

 • outlines a reference definition of TMF content using standard nomenclature;

-• needs to be adapted to the need of the CRO and Sponsor;
+• needs to be adapted to the needs of the CRO and Sponsor;

 • is technology independent;